PrefectHQ/prefect/docs/concepts/automations.md

 ### Creating automations In Python code

-You can create and access any automation via the Python SDK via the `Automation` class and its methods.
+You can create and access any automation with the Python SDK's `Automation` class and its methods.

 ```python
 from prefect.automations import Automation